mike99mac/minimy-mike99mac/README.md

 - Install and configure Minimy
 - Start Minimy and use it!

-This document  is based on *The smart boombox cookbook* which has more details on the construction of the enclosure and a parts list.
+This document  is based on *The smart boombox cookbook* which has more details on building the box and a parts list.
 See: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf

 ## Acquire the hardware
 The recommended hardware is a Raspberry Pi (RasPi) 4B with 4 or 8 GB of memory.
 Yes, they're still hard to get, but not impossible.

 A Rasberry Pi 400 is another option.
-It allows the CPU to be *offboard* which frees up space onboard to house lithium-ion batteries.
-It also runs a lot cooler due to the massive heat sink.
+It allows the CPU to be *offboard* which frees up space onboard to house batteries.
+The CPUs also run a lot cooler due to the massive heat sink.

 Hopefully the RasPi 5 will be out soon and will be more powerful, run cooler, and be easier to procure.